SERVQUAL: Development of the instrument and model

 These are the five dimensions of service quality that form the basis of the individual items in the SERVQUAL research instrument (questionnaire).
 The acronym RATER, is often used to help students of marketing remember the five dimensions of quality explicitly mentioned in the research instrument.
 It is these five dimensions that are believed to represent the consumer's mental checklist of service quality.

-Nyeck, Morales, Ladhari, and Pons (2002) stated the SERVQUAL measuring tool “appears to remain the most complete attempt to conceptualize and measure service quality” (p.
+Nyeck, Morales, Ladhari, and Pons (2002) stated that the SERVQUAL measuring tool "appears to remain the most complete attempt to conceptualize and measure service quality" (p.
 101).
 The SERVQUAL measuring tool has been used by many researchers across a wide range of service industries and contexts, such as healthcare, banking, financial services, and education (Nyeck, Morales, Ladhari, & Pons, 2002).